phantooom/daos/src/vos/README.md

 </ol></li>
 </ol>

-While using document KV we would have additional cost involved in creating one root-tree node for every level on each insert.
+While using KV we would have additional cost involved in creating one root-tree node for every level on each insert.
 To keep the analysis simpler, let us assume one distribution key and many attribute keys.
 Each attribute key would have a separate value tree.
 The initial metadata cost is high but the overall update cost in the best case and the average case would still remain the same as in case of the single level b-tree.